 - 6 x 6 inch White Cards and Envelopes »

 - Trim down the right hand side of a white 6 x 6 card blank to measure 11.7 mm across.

-- Draw a bunny outline onto the trimmed white textured card, using a pencil lightly.
+4. Print and cut out the bunny template and transfer onto the trimmed white textured card, using a pencil – make sure to do this lightly.

-- Use 3D foam pads to fix onto the card blank.
+9. Add 3D foam pads to the back of the panel to fix the panel onto the card blank base.